jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 **What's `Hash`, `Serialize`, and `Deserialize`?**
 `Hash` lets us use `AnimationType` as a key inside `HashMap`, so retrieving the settings for `AnimationType::Run` is just a dictionary lookup. `Serialize` and `Deserialize` allow Rust to turn these structs into `.ron` text (and back) automatically when you load or save character data.

-With the animation schema in place we can define `CharacterEntry`, the asset we load from `characters.ron`.
+With the animation schema in place, we can define `CharacterEntry`, the asset we load from `characters.ron`.
 It bundles character attributes, sprite metadata, and the animation map so every system pulls the info it needs from a single struct record.

 Append the following code to `characters/config.rs`.